Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 ## Manual Installation
 ### Requirements
 The Batch Shipyard tool is written in Python.
-The client script is compatible with Python 2.7 or 3.5+ (recommended).
+The client script is compatible with Python 3.5+.
 You will also need to install dependent Python packages that Batch Shipyard requires.
-Installation can be performed using the [requirements.txt](../requirements.txt) file via the command `pip install --upgrade --user -r requirements.txt` (or via `pip3` for Python3).
-Note that this `pip` command should be run for every Batch Shipyard upgrade if not using `install.sh`.
+Installation can be performed using the [requirements.txt](../requirements.txt) file via the command `pip3 install --upgrade --user -r requirements.txt`.
+Note that this `pip3` command should be run for every Batch Shipyard upgrade if not using `install.sh`.
 The use of `install.sh` is highly recommended instead of these manual steps below on Linux platforms.

 Batch Shipyard has some Python dependencies which require a valid compiler, ssl, ffi, and Python development libraries to be installed due to the